faiqhilman13/b2b-agents/PROJECT_NOTES.md

    - Error handling and validation

 4. **n8n Workflows**
-   - Lead scraping workflow with scheduling options
+   - Lead scraping workflow with scheduling options (to be refocused on API/Enrichment)
    - Email generation workflow with template selection
    - Email sending workflow with rate limiting and tracking
    - Email sending with proposals workflow for attachment handling